 Next time, we’ll invite the kids.

-Encouraging intentional adventure and maybe an update on your playlist,
+Encouraging a life filled with everyday intentional adventure, and maybe an update on your playlist,